jatinagrawal36/Hactober-Fest-2020/README.md

 ---

-## 4. Make a new branch

-Since now you're about to make your personal changes to the project, it's always a better idea to make a new branch.
-Run the following command:

-`git checkout -b <branch_name>`
-For example:
-`git checkout -b new_branch`

----

-## 5. Make the required changes

-Check out the [CONTRIBUTE.md](/contribute.md) file to see what all contributions can you make.

----
+## 4. Add files to the folder and push it into your repo

-## 6. Commit all your changes
+## 5. Commit all your changes

 It's finally that time when you commit your changes and leave a beautiful commit message behind.
 You can run the following commands: